JuliaLang/julia/doc/stdlib/glpk.rst

     Performs the primal ratio test using an explicitly specified column of the simplex table.
     The current basic solution must be primal feasible.
-    The column is specified in sparse format by ``len`` (length of the vector), ``ind`` and ``val`` (indices and values of the vector). ``len`` is the number of elements which will be considered and must be smaller or equal the the length of both ``ind`` and ``val``; in Julia, it can be omitted (and then ``ind`` and ``val`` must have the same length).
+    The column is specified in sparse format by ``len`` (length of the vector), ``ind`` and ``val`` (indices and values of the vector). ``len`` is the number of elements which will be considered and must be smaller or equal to the length of both ``ind`` and ``val``; in Julia, it can be omitted (and then ``ind`` and ``val`` must have the same length).
     The indices in ``ind`` must be between 1 and rows+cols; they must correspond to basic variables.
     ``dir`` is a direction parameter which must be either +1 (increasing) or -1 (decreasing).